Memories of amplitude and direction coexist and compete in non-Brownian suspensions

-As the directional memory of the suspension grows stronger for $\gamma_T > \gamma^*_b$, Fig.~\ref{fig:all_amplitudes} shows that amplitude memories become harder to discern.
-We take $\gamma^*_a \approx 1.6$ to be the largest $\gamma_T$ that forms a discernible memory peak in $d \bar\eta / d\gamma$.
-The strongest peak is at a much smaller amplitude, $\gamma_T \approx 0.6$, in contrast to a result from amorphous solids, in which memories were strongest near the largest amplitude that could be remembered~\cite{PhysRevLett.122.158001}.
+As the directional memory of the suspension grows stronger for $\gamma_T > \gamma^*_b$, Fig.~\ref{fig:all_amplitudes} shows that the signatures of amplitude memories become weaker and broader.
+We take $\gamma^*_a \approx 1.6$ to be the largest $\gamma_T$ that forms a discernible memory; for higher $\gamma_T$, the peak location is indistinct and does not match $\gamma_T$.
+Peaks are highest for $\gamma_T = 0.6$---in contrast with amorphous solids, where memories are strongest near the largest amplitude that can be remembered~\cite{PhysRevLett.122.158001}.

 Lastly, we return to the case of no training in Fig.~\ref{fig:full}(b).
 The viscosity after strain reversal has an extended region with large, near-constant slope, beginning with an inflection point at $\gamma_{d} \approx 1.8$.
 While this corresponds to a peak in $d \bar\eta / d\gamma$ (Appendix B), the peak is associated not with any turning point at that strain, but with the memory of direction and its turning point at $\gamma = 0$.
 Thus $\gamma_d$ is a characteristic strain scale for the onset of particle interactions after reversal.